MicrosoftDocs/learn/learn-pr/azure/intro-to-form-recognizer/includes/2-what-is-form-recognizer.md

 ### Prebuilt ID model

-This model extracts the information from worldwide passports and American drivers licenses, such as the document number, name, country of residence, and expiration date.
-It then returns a list of the structured data.
+This model extracts the information from worldwide passports and American drivers licenses, such as the document number, name, country of residence, and expiration date, and returns it in a structured list.

 ![Prebuilt ID example.](../media/overview-id.jpeg)